-- have an allergy to any of the vaccine ingredients - had a severe or unusual side effect after this vaccine or one like it - are younger than 18 years of age - have received a monoclonal antibody or convalescent plasma for treatment or prevention of COVID-19
+- have an allergy to any of the vaccine ingredients - had a severe or unusual side effect after this vaccine or one - received the smallpox/monkey pox vaccine in the past 4 weeks or plan to get it in the next 4 weeks. - plasma for treatment or prevention of COVID-19. - are younger than 12 years of age - Do not attend a public immunization clinic if you have any new or worsening respiratory symptoms (fever, cough, sore throat, runny nose) or if you have tested positive for COVID-19, until you are symptom-free or 5 days have passed since your test. - If you have a history of myocarditis (inflammation of the heart) or pericarditis (inflammation of the outer lining of the heart) after a previous mRNA vaccine dose.

-- Received the smallpox/monkey pox vaccine in the past 4 weeks or plan to get it in the next 4 weeks. - Do not attend a public immunization clinic if you have any new or worsening respiratory symptoms (fever, cough, sore throat, runny nose) or if you have tested positive for COVID-19, until you are symptom-free or 5 days have passed since your test. - If you have a history of myocarditis (inflammation of the heart) or pericarditis (inflammation of the outer lining of the heart) after a previous mRNA vaccine dose. - Contact a health care provider to determine the optimal time to receive the COVID-19 vaccine if you belong to one of the following groups: - " anyone receiving treatment with immunosuppressive medications, and - " anyone with an autoimmune disease that affects the neurological system.
+- Contact a health care provider to determine the optimal time to receive the COVID-19 vaccine if you belong to one of the following groups: - anyone receiving treatment with immunosuppressive medications, and - anyone with an autoimmune disease that affects the neurological system.

-Always tell your healthcare provider if you have allergies or have had a side effect from a vaccine, medication or other product in the past.
+Always tell your healthcare provider if you have allergies or if you have had a side effect from a vaccine, medication or other product in the past.